What is the best credit card travel insurance?

 - Psychological and psychiatric conditions

-What should I do if I have a pre-existing medical condition?Here’s what to do if you want credit card travel insurance but have a pre-existing medical condition:
+What should I do if I have a pre-existing medical condition?

 - See if there is any information on exceptions.

 - Contact the insurance provider (not the credit card company), explain your condition and ask if there is a way for you to get coverage through the specific credit card you're interested in.